fifteenhex/crappy96corearmserverexperiments/README.md

   so it's possible the board is broken or it just doesn't like these DIMMs.
 DIMMs listed as working in gigabytes list on order.

+- 20211016
+  New DIMMs are apparently working.
+No memory errors now.
+  To get a working keyboard in the debian installer you must pass acpi=force otherwise devicetree is used and USB doesn't work.

 # Links

 https://www.servethehome.com/gigabyte-r120-t30-overview-first-cavium-thunderx-system/